 What is naturalistic planting?

-‘A naturalistic planting design relies on using drifts of plants in seemingly random patterns, which are repeated to simulate a natural environment,' explains award-winning garden designer David Stevens.
+‘A naturalistic planting design relies on using drifts of plants in seemingly random patterns, which are repeated to simulate a natural environment,' explains award-winning garden designer David Stevens (opens in new tab).
+For instance growing ferns in a woodland setting, or grasses in gravel gardens.

 'Native and species plants which have evolved naturally, usually have a more appropriate appearance for the essence of naturalistic planting design,' adds designer Cheryl Cummings (opens in new tab)